FreeClimbAPI/Node-Outbound-Call-How-To-Guide/README.md

-# Node - Make Outbound Call Tutorial
+# Node - Make Outbound Call How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-make-an-outbound-call#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-make-an-outbound-call#section-nodejs).
 Specifically, the project will:

 - Creates an outgoing call to the `to` number